 About Paint Spatter: Duration Home Matte will produce paint spatter 18-24-inches from the cover, and at times I felt some on my face rolling slow with either a white woven cover or micro-fiber covers.

-Recommended Application: Plan on applying at minimum 2 coats of Duration Home, its best for durability, color and sheen.
+Recommended Application: Plan on applying at minimum 2 coats of Duration Home.
+Two coats is best for durability, color and sheen.
 Use a 3/8” white woven type cover or micro fiber roller cover.
-It helps to apply the first coat in a uniform way and roll tight to everything but not necessary.
-For example, feel free to cut the entire room and then roll it.
-The second coat produces best results if you keep the cut and the roll (wet on wet seen below), meaning do not cut too far ahead of rolling.
+It helps to apply the first coat in a uniform way and roll tight to everything.
+For example, feel free to cut the entire room, let it dry, then roll it.
 The first and second coat should be rolled in the same way.
 Load a portion of the wall with paint and go back by making each careful pass from the ceiling to the floor using even pressure working along the wall.
-Do not flip your roller frame over at any time during the final pass, this will reverse your roller nap fingerprint and will be seen in the finish.
+Do not flip your roller frame over at any time during the final pass, this will reverse the roller nap texture and will be seen in the finish.

 The photo below (click it to see close up) shows a first coat of Duration Home applied as heavy as I felt comfortable applying it.
 This is obviously more than 4 mils, and it did level out and dry down tight and smooth.
 If you plan on one coating Duration Home, this is how you do it.
 Keep the cut and the roll wet and heavy using the rolling method outlined above.
 Apply 2 coats for best results.